Updated September 3, 2019

 Ultra-Fresh is commonly used by manufacturers of home and building products to protect materials against the deleterious effects of microbial growth.

-End-use items such as flooring (LVT, carpeting, hardwood flooring, etc.), wall coverings, painted surfaces, home textiles (curtains, bedding, upholstery) and air filters become resistant to material breakdown, odors and staining caused by a wide range of bacteria, mold and mildew.
+End-use items such as flooring (LVT, carpeting, hardwood flooring, etc.), wall coverings, painted surfaces, home textiles (curtains, bedding, upholstery) and air filters become resistant to material breakdown, odors and staining caused by a broad range of bacteria, mold and mildew.

 Check out some of the companies and brands we work with.